 If this comes in the form of a loan, it is essential to clarify the loan's terms, such as the loan amount and payment method (installments or lump sum), to prevent any surprises when you receive your next paycheck.

-As the company name implies, Simple Fast Loans prefers to keep things straightforward.
+As the company name implies, Simple Fast Loans prefers to keep things straightforward when customers apply for a personal loan.
 When considering an application, the company only has a few requirements and uses a short online application process.

 To apply for a loan, you will need: